Digital Crossroads, Second Edition

 About the Author

 Jonathan E. Nuechterlein is a Washington, D.C.-based attorney with broad experience in government and the private sector.
-He is currently General Counsel of the Federal Trade Commission; before that, he served as chair of the telecommunications practice at the international law firm of WilmerHale, as Deputy General Counsel of the Federal Communications Commission, and as Assistant to the Solicitor General.
+He is currently a partner and co-leader of the telecommunications practice as the international law firm of Sidley Austin.
+He has previously served as General Counsel of the Federal Trade Commission; as Deputy General Counsel of the Federal Communications Commission, and as Assistant to the Solicitor General at the U.S. Department of Justice.